 The quality of time invested with your Little is more important than the amount of money you spend.
 That’s why we don’t encourage spending a lot of money on your outings.
 The goal of the relationship is to help him see the world through a different lens so you can inspire him to become something he never thought possible.
 If you are going to spend money, we encourage you to seek out low-cost activities, especially in the beginning.
 Shoot hoops at a local park, play a game together, or share that pizza that you were going to have for lunch anyway.
 Big Brothers Big Sisters agencies offer donor-supported group activities that are a great way to meet other Bigs and Littles.
 As a Big Brother, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.

-What are some good ideas for outings with my Little Brother?
+What are some good ideas for outings with my Little Brother or Little Sister?

 Share an activity that gives you something in common to talk about.
 Buy a comic book to read together.
 Play a board game.
 Hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
 In addition, the agency hosts over 60 events annually that are free to attend and include everything from kayaking and kickboxing to beach days.
 You want to select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!

 Can I bring my spouse, a friend or family member on outings?